jonniek/mpv-playlistmanager/README.md

 ## Keybinds
 #### Static keybindings
 - __sortplaylist__(CTRL+p)
-  - Sorts the current playlist with stripped values(no paths, media titles if available and usercreated strips applied).
+  - Sorts the current playlist with stripped values from filename(not media title, no paths, usercreated strips applied).
 To start playlist from start you can use a script message `KEY script-message sortplaylist startover`.
-Settings involving sort include alphanumeric sort(nonpadded numbers in order), sort on mpv start and sort on file added to playlist.
+Settings involving sort include alphanumeric sort(nonpadded numbers in order, case insensitivity), sort on mpv start and sort on file added to playlist.
 - __shuffleplaylist__(CTRL+P)
   - Shuffles the current playlist.
 Stops currently playing file and starts playlist from start of new playlist unlike native shuffle that doesnt shuffle current file.
 - __loadfiles__(P)
   - Attempts to load all files from the currently playing files directory to the playlist keeping the order.
-Option to run at startup(see settings above) if 0 or 1 files are opened, with 0 opens files from working directory.
+Option to run at startup if 0 or 1 files are opened, with 0 opens files from working directory.
 On startup with no file requires `--idle=yes or --idle=once`.
 - __saveplaylist__(p)
   - Saves the current playlist to m3u file, change filepath in settings to a path in your system
 - __showplaylist__(SHIFT+ENTER)